 Both Asia and Europe are fantastic destinations for teaching abroad.
 However, everyone’s teach abroad journey is unique so make sure you choose the option that works best for you.

 Now that you know the main differences between teaching English abroad in Asia and Europe, which will you choose and why?
 Leave a comment!

-If you’re new to teaching abroad and would like to learn how to choose where to teach abroad, create an irresistible resume, prepare for interviews and find jobs abroad with a TEFL certificate, then sign up to get on the waitlist for my course The TEFL Teacher Roadmap.
+If you’re new to teaching abroad and would like to learn how to choose where to teach abroad, create an irresistible resume, prepare for interviews and find jobs abroad with a TEFL certificate, then enroll in my self-study online course The TEFL Teacher Roadmap.